 4. (51-52) Comparing Israel to her sister Samaria.

 “Samaria did not commit half of your sins; but you have multiplied your abominations more than they, and have justified your sisters by all the abominations which you have done.
 You who judged your sisters, bear your own shame also, because the sins which you committed were more abominable than theirs; they are more righteous than you.
 Yes, be disgraced also, and bear your own shame, because you justified your sisters.

 a.
-Samaria did not commit half of your sins: Since Samaria fell some 130 years before Jerusalem, Judah had much more time to do more sinning.
-As well, they had far more light with the presence of the temple, the institution of the priesthood, and better king.
+Samaria did not commit half of your sins: Since Samaria fell some 130 years before Jerusalem, Judah had much more time to indulge in sin.
+As well, they had far more light with the presence of the temple, the institution of the priesthood, and better kings.

 i.
 “Judah was more guilty because she had more privileges from the Lord.”
 (Feinberg)